department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/onboarding.md

 If the current product person were to remain in his role, this is what he’d advocate.

 ### Team
-- **Planning:** Do something scrum-like rather than kanban-like for iteration planning.
+- **Planning:** Do something scrum-like rather than Kanban-like for iteration planning.
 The org understands it better.
 You’ll have an easier time partnering with feds.
 - **Project management:** Use GitHub Issues or Max.gov JIRA for project management.
 Those two tools are open to all people you will collaborate with eventually.
 No other tool is.
 - **Document collaboration:** Use Microsoft Teams and Mural for document collaboration.
 Do not use Google Docs.
 Many VA feds cannot use Google Docs.
 It’s perceived as rude.
 - **Meetings:** Use Zoom or Teams for video meetings.
 Those tools work for virtually all VA feds.
 Other tools may not.